AElfProject/AElf/docs/Contract/service.md

 rpc Create (CreateInput) returns (google.protobuf.Empty) { }
 ```

-The services takes protobuf messages as input and also returns protobuf messages.
+The services takes a protobuf message as input and also returns a protobuf message as output.
 Note that here it returns a special message - google.protobuf.Empty - that signifies returning nothing.
 As a convention we append Input to any protobuf type that is destined to be a parameter to a service.